-The [Two-Port Data Order] keyword is not permitted in Version 1.0 files.
+Rules for Version 1.0 Files: The [Two-Port Data Order] keyword is not permitted in Version 1.0 files.

 The [Two-Port Data Order] keyword is required only when the value for the [Number of Ports] keyword is 2.
 Otherwise, it is not permitted.
-When required, the [Two-Port Data Order] line must appear after the [Number of Ports] keyword and before any network data.
+When required, the [Two-Port Data Order] line shall appear after the [Number of Ports] keyword and before any network data.
 Multiple [Two-Port Data Order] keywords in the same file are not permitted.

-The [Two-Port Data Order] line must begin with the keyword [Two-Port Data Order], in brackets as shown.
+The [Two-Port Data Order] line shall begin with the keyword [Two-Port Data Order], in brackets as shown.
 This keyword is followed by one of two string arguments separated from the keyword by whitespace: 12_21 or 21_12.